json420/dbase32/doc/design.rst

 if only by a smidge.

-So instead of opening Pandora's box in an epic search for the best 32 letters, which would mean a reverse table that is full of more dead spots than RFC-3548, I think we should restrict ourselves to picking the best of the five above options.
+So instead of opening Pandora's box in an epic search for the best 32 letters, which would mean a reverse-table that is full of more dead spots than RFC-3548, I think we should restrict ourselves to picking the best of the five above options.